 Failure to fully partake in ALL aspects of the program, including orientation, coursework, and other program activities, may result in dismissal from the program.

 Program staff will enroll you in your Summer Abroad course(s) when admitted into your program.
 You will not be able to enroll yourself in or make any changes to program courses, though you may check the status of your enrollment via CalCentral.
 If you would like to make changes to any courses, you must submit a Program Enrollment Change Form.
-Informing Berkeley Study Abroad staff is not sufficient by itself to affect a change to your program course(s).
+Informing Berkeley Study Abroad staff is not sufficient by itself to effect a change to your program course(s).
 You are responsible for making any changes to non-program related courses through CalCentral.

 Summer Abroad courses can be taken for a Passed/Not Passed grade instead of a Letter grade, but you will be enrolled on a Letter grade basis by default.
 If you wish to select the Passed/Not Passed option, you may make this change online through CalCentral by the deadline that corresponds to your program.
 Please check this deadline with program staff, as deadlines are different for each program.
 It is strongly advised that you consult with your academic adviser if you are unsure how the Passed/Not Passed option will impact major/minor or graduation requirements.

 Please note: any retroactive grade change requests will require college, department, and/or instructor approval.
 Regular Berkeley Summer Sessions’ policies apply.

 All program courses are taken for UC Berkeley credit and will automatically appear on Berkeley transcripts.
 You are advised to consult with your academic adviser prior to applying for any program to confirm whether the course credits earned through participation will fulfill any major/minor or graduation requirements.
 For non-UC Berkeley students wishing to transfer their course credits, it is important to speak with an adviser at your home institution prior to applying to ensure that credit transfer is possible.